 changing one meal a day.
 Start at breakfast, then lunch, and eventually get to

 - Want to go all in, and then let’s create a meal plan for you.
-Start here with my free 7 days worth of meals provided for you.
-Focusing on one week first – not anything beyond that.
+Start focusing on one week first – not anything beyond that.
 This is a marathon, not a sprint.
 After the 7 days, start to add in your favorite recipes and research more.
 You can use Pinterest to search ‘Plant-Based’ recipes and you can find a ton that will suit your preferences.

 How to manage the grocery store?

 When you’re shopping at the store, it is time to get picky with the labels.
 Before